UBCFormulaElectric/Consolidated-Firmware/specs.md

 1. All abbreviations (`AIR`, `APPS`, etc.) should be spelled out fully the first time they appear in a given row in the table.
 This means that if `APPS` appears in `FSM-0` and `FSM-22`, it should be spelled out as `APPS (acceleration pedal position sensor)` in _both_ `FSM-0` and `FSM-22`.

 ## Background Info

+There are three types of shutdown:
+- Safe shutdown:
+    - Disables the inverters after waiting until motors stop spinning
+- Motor shutdown:
+    - Disables the inverters after a small delay
+- AIR shutdown:
+    - Opens the AIRs
+    - Performs a motor shutdown as well

 There are two types of faults:
 - Critical Faults:
-        - AIR shutdown: requires an AIR shutdown and a motor shutdown
+    - Thrown by an AIR shutdown/motor shutdown
-        - Motor shutdown: requires a motor shutdown only
 - Non-critical:
     - All other faults, for logging and debugging purposes

 ## Table Of Contents
 - [FSM (Front Sensor Module)](#FSM)